ubogdan/ubogdan.github.io/content/posts/host-website-on-aws-s3.md

 ```

 ## terraform.tfvars
-  Finally, we neet to chose a fqdn name for our website.
+  Finally, we need to choose a FQDN name for our website.

 ```terraform
 # terraform.tfvars